NVIDIA/NeMo-Framework-Launcher/README.md

 significantly reduces computational requirements compared to pixel-based DMs, making it an attractive solution for a wide range of applications.

-### 1.4.
+### 2.4.
 Instruct Pix2Pix

 [Instruct Pix2Pix](https://www.timothybrooks.com/instruct-pix2pix/) introduces a method for editing images based on human-written instructions.
 Given an input image and a textual directive, the model follows these instructions to modify the image accordingly.

-Multimodal NeMo Megatron offers a training pipeline for conditional diffusion models using the edit dataset.
+NeMo Multimodal offers a training pipeline for conditional diffusion models using the edit dataset.
 Additionally, we provide a tool that generates modified images based on user-written instructions during the inference process.

-### 1.5.
+### 2.5.
 DreamBooth

 Dreambooth is a solution to personalize large diffusion models like Stable Diffusion, which are powerful but lack the ability to mimic subjects of a given reference set.
 With Dreambooth, you only need a few images of a specific subject to